Negin-Ghamsarian/Cataract-1K/README.md

 Disclaimer
 ----------

-The datasets are exclusively provided for **scientific research purposes** and as such cannot be used commercially or for any other purpose.
-If any other purpose is intended, you may directly contact the originator of the dataset, [Prof. Yosuf El-Shabrawi](mailto:Yosuf.El-Shabrawi@kabeg.at), or [Assoc.
-Prof. DI Dr. Klaus Schoeffmann](mailto:ks@itec.aau.at).

-Besides, a reference must be made to the following publication when this dataset is used in any academic and research reports:
+A reference must be made to the following publication when this dataset is used in any academic and research reports:

 Ghamsarian, N., El-Shabrawi, Y., Nasirihaghighi, S. Putzgruber-Adamitsch, D., Zinkernagel, M., Wolf, S., Schoeffmann, K., Sznitman, R.: Cataract-1K: Cataract Surgery Dataset for Scene Segmentation, Phase Recognition, and Irregularity Detection (to appear)